Pretty Noise — LiDAR landscape

 Pretty Noise continues that practice through new means.
 Like my earlier series, these landscapes are empty of human presence — and yet something has clearly happened, or is about to.
 But the crime isn't just around the corner anymore.

-What if the victim is right under my own eyes?
+What if the victim is right under my own feet?
 What if I am witnessing a crime of which I am the perpetrator?
 What if I was the victim, the judge and the savior all at once?

 State of shock.